Dan Brown makes late birdies for a 1-shot lead over Shane Lowry in wind-challenged British Open

 Rory McIlroy certainly found that to be the case.
 He shot 78 with a pair of double bogeys.
 Ditto for U.S. Open champion Bryson DeChambeau, who went out in 42 on his way to a 76.
 Every major is tough on 48-year-old Tiger Woods, who had a 78 for his highest start in a major since an 80 in the 2015 U.S. Open at Chambers Bay.

-Lowry motored along, putting as well as he has all year, soaking up the warm applause all while reminding himself it was only one day.
+Lowry motored along, putting as well as he has all year, soaking up the warm applause all while reminding himself it was only a good start and three more rounds were ahead of him.
 But he sure knew what to expect.

 “Fortunately enough, I came here two weeks ago and I played this wind on the second day that I played here.
 I saw the golf course in every wind possible I could see it,” Lowry said.
 “Yeah, I guess that was a good thing to do, and it’s out there paying off a little bit today.”